JHWebDeveloper/Able2-public-resources/README.md

 # Able2

 Able2 is an all-in-one News Editor's video acquisition tool.
-Able2 is able to download press kit video from various online services, record video and audio from a user's desktop and convert and format video, image and audio files for air.
+Able2 is able to download legal-to-use media from various online services, record video and audio from a user's desktop and convert and format video, image and audio files for air.

 This repo does not contain source code.
 It is intended to host Able2 public releases and JSON.